gleydson404/semantix-test/README.md

 Also, there is some questions on the Test.
 To see this go to TEST_ANSWERS.md.
 Those answers are in PT-BR because the test is in PT-BR.

 I hope you liked.
-Feel free to create a issue if you want.
+Feel free to create a issue, if you want.

 Regards.